Ks89/BYAManager/README.md

 ##### Actions on multiple downloads
-If you're downloading multiple files, you can pause/resume/stop all this files with only one click on the button in the menu bar.
+If you're downloading multiple files, you can pause/resume/stop all this files with only one click on buttons in the menu bar.

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/parts-all-buttons.png)